-Try out details: If more than four students express interest, they will be asked to write a short legal argument based on last year’s problem, as well as a short personal statement explaining their interest in the competition.
-Students will also be asked to provide their Advocacy grade and any other moot court experience/commitments.
-Students who are interested should email Professor Homer LINK TO HIS EMAIL ADDRESS by the third week of October.
+Tryout details: Students will be asked to write a short legal argument based on last year’s problem, as well as a short personal statement explaining their interest in the competition.
+Students will also be asked to provide their ELA II grade and any other moot court experience/commitments.
+Students who are interested should contact Professor Scott England by the end of September.
 Selection will begin immediately thereafter.

 What to expect